 Over 100,000 students submit work for publication each year, and our editors review each individual piece.
 If approved, the submission is first published on our website.
 From there, our editors chose the best of the best to include in our monthly print magazine.
 Click here to see our submission guidelines and to submit your work.

 How are Teen Ink's magazine and books different?

-The magazine enters its twenty fourth year in September 2012.
-The Teen Ink book series is a compilation of the very best of the pieces previously published in the magazine, with seven books already available nationwide.
+The magazine celebrated its 25th anniversary in 2013.
+The Teen Ink book series is a compilation of the very best of the pieces previously published in the magazine, with eight books already available nationwide.

 Why the name change?